-Sources, effects and uses of various types of radiation on human tissues.
+Sources, effects and uses of radiation on human tissues.
 Ultrasonic, X-ray and nuclear radiations are included together with ultraviolet, infrared, laser, microwave and longer wavelength electromagnetic effects.
 Precautions in using these radiations are stressed.

-32.030G Research Project C30
+32 030G Project Report C30 JZ.0000 000